Why Your Website Is Not Getting Traffic

 So you want to pay attention to your website layout because it could also one of the reasons why your website isn't gaining traffic.

-Lack of Social Proof
+No Social Proof

 As I said above, trust is the most important thing when it comes to making money online.
 Your website visitors will likely buy from you when they see that your previous customers are happy and satisfied with your product.